adaptive-intelligent-robotics/QD4CSP/README.md

 The gif shows the evolution of an archive of $TiO_2$ crystal structures over 5000 evaluations.

-## Getting started with the package
+## Getting Started with the Package
+To get started either follow the installation with poetry or proceed and use the provided docker image.

 ### Installation
+_If you're intending to use docker you can skip this section._

 To get started with this package clone this repo:
 ```bash
 git clone https://github.com/adaptive-intelligent-robotics/QD4CSP
 ```